joaquinllenado/Sneakr./README.md

 ## Usage

 - Navigate through the homepage to browse popular sneakers.
-- Visit the News Page to stay updated on the latest sneaker-related news.
 - Explore the Jordan and Nike pages for brand-specific sneaker collections.
 - Click on a sneaker to view detailed information, including price comparisons across different platforms.